Beginner Technique

 How It Works

-Let's find what number goes in the highlighted cell:
+Let's find what number goes in a cell by systematically eliminating candidates:

 5